Family Law

 The money situation after ending a marriage looks very different between annulment and divorce.
 These choices can affect your future financial security and legal rights by a lot.

 Property Division - Courts don't usually split property in annulment cases because they see the marriage as invalid from day one.
 The assets go back to their original owners like the marriage never happened.
-Divorce works differently.
-It splits marital property - either fairly or 50/50 in community property states like Texas and California.

 Spousal Support Considerations - Here's a big difference: you can't get alimony with an annulment.
 Filing for annulment means you give up your right to ask for spousal support.
 Yes, it is rare for states to award alimony in annulment cases.
 Divorce offers better protection if you need financial support from your ex-spouse.

 Child-Related Matters - Whatever path you choose, children born during the relationship stay legitimate.
 Both parents must pay child support, married or not.
 The "best interests of the child" rule applies to custody decisions in both cases, though the process might work a bit differently.
+Decision-making responsibility for the children is also determined based on this principle.
+In cases involving adoption, additional considerations regarding parental consent may come into play.

 Documentation and Status - An annulment makes you "single" instead of "divorced."
 Your marriage certificate stays on record with the annulment papers, even though the marriage isn't valid anymore.
 This mainly changes how you list your marital history on legal forms.